lukelarue/lukelaruecom/infra/README.md

 ## Bootstrap Command

 Adjust names, region, and project as needed before running the commands.
+Run these with an owner account; Terraform will provision the CI/CD service account on apply.

 ### Windows (PowerShell)